What Japanese Dessert is Made from Rice?

 Mochi is a soft and chewy rice cake made from glutinous rice.

-See also Ham and Wild Rice Casserole
+See also The Glycemic Index and Glycemic Load of Wild Rice

 What is daifuku mochi?